A logarithmic $\bar{\partial}$-equation on a compact K\"ahler manifold associated to a smooth divisor: Abstract

 \section{Abstract}

-In this paper, we solve a logarithmic $\b{\p}$-equation on a compact K\"ahler manifold associated to a smooth divisor by using the cyclic covering trick.
-As applications, we discuss the closedness of logarithmic forms, injectivity theorems and obtain a kind of degeneration of spectral sequence at $E_1$, and we also prove that the pair $(X,D)$ has unobstructed deformations for any smooth divisor $D\in|-2K_X|$.
-Lastly, we prove some logarithmic vanishing theorems for $q$-ample divisors on compact K\"ahler manifolds.
+In this paper, we solve a logarithmic $\b{\p}$-equation on a compact K\"ahler manifold associated with a smooth divisor by using the cyclic covering trick.
+As applications, we discuss the closedness of logarithmic forms, injectivity theorems and obtain a kind of degeneration of spectral sequence at $E_1$.
+We also prove that the pair $(X,D)$ has unobstructed deformations for any smooth divisor $D\in|-2K_X|$.